dr-who/stutools/README.md

 ## NUMA binding

       By default the spit threads are distributed evenly between the NUMA nodes.
-To disable NUMA pinning use the -n option.
+To disable NUMA pinning use the -u option.
 For example with j51 (51 threads) spit may output:

       *info* NUMA[0] 26 pinned on 24 hardware threads, NUMA[1] 25 pinned on 24 hardware threads,